ARM-software/arm-trusted-firmware/docs/firmware-design.md

 BL3-1 platform code before the caches are enabled.

-ARM Trusted Firmware's BL2 implementation passes a `bl31_params` structure in `X0` and the FVP port interprets this in the BL3-1 platform code.
+ARM Trusted Firmware's BL2 implementation passes a `bl31_params` structure in `X0` and the ARM development platforms interpret this in the BL3-1 platform code.

 ##### MMU, Data caches & Coherency